fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/2/text.md

 - A prediction function to generate a prediction from data
 - A cost function to combine the prediction results
-- An optimization algorithm to train our algorithm with gradient descent, which will fine tune the predictions for more precise results
+- An optimization algorithm to train our algorithm with gradient descent which will fine tune the predictions for more precise results
 - A train function to improve our algorithm